Gesee-y/Cruise/src/temp/README.md

 # Currently saves metadata and TTL information
 ```

-## License

-This is a Nim translation and optimization of the Julia TemporaryStorage module.

 ## Warning

 Often abusing this kind of KV store leads bad performances.
 Use it just for global access and logics in your projet, not as the main piece.